 “It’s a shame we don’t have it naturally here on earth, but on Jupiter, there are oceans of metallic hydrogen.
 We want to find out how these oceans give rise to Jupiter’s enormous magnetic field,” observed Mohamed Zaghoo with the University of Rochester’s Laboratory of Laser Energetics (LLE) and colleague Gilbert ‘Rip’ Collins, director of the high-energy-density physics program.
-Astrophysicists have long thought that planets with magnetic fields are better able to sustain gaseous atmospheres and are more likely to harbor life.
+Astrophysicists have long thought that terrestrial planets with magnetic fields are better able to sustain gaseous atmospheres and are more likely to harbor life.

 One of the biggest mysteries surrounding Jupiter is how it generates its powerful magnetic field, the strongest in the solar system.
-One theory is that about halfway to Jupiter’s core, the pressures and temperatures become so intense that the hydrogen that makes up 90 percent of the planet looses hold of its electrons and begins behaving like a liquid metal.
+One theory is that about halfway to Jupiter’s core, the pressures and temperatures become so intense that the hydrogen that makes up 90 percent of the planet loses hold of its electrons and begins behaving like a liquid metal.
 Oceans of liquid metallic hydrogen surrounding Jupiter’s core would explain its powerful magnetic field.

 “Dynamo theory and magnetic fields are key conditions of habitability,” said Zagoo who has held research appointments at Harvard’s Lyman Laboratory of Physics, Max Plank Institute for Quantum Optics, Stanford University, and MIT’s Kavli Institute for Astrophysics and Space Research.
 “There are hundreds of exoplanets discovered outside our solar system every year and we think many of these planets are like Jupiter and Saturn.
 We cannot go to these planets yet, but we can apply our knowledge about the super giants in our own solar system to make models of what these planets might be like.”